-- The Municipality must record the relevant information relating to a temporary departure applicable to a land unit in the register. - (2) Approval of a use right as a temporary departure in terms of the Planning By-law must at least be subject to the development parameters applicable to the use right as stipulated in this By-law. - (3) Notwithstanding anything stated in the by-law and in the absence of a policy approved by Council, the Municipality may permit one (1) occasional use activity for an event that involves the gathering of people on a land unit in any use zone, excluding a residential zone, within one calendar year for which no land development approval from the Municipality is required, provided that the following conditions are adhered to: - (a) The events shall be limited to celebrations such as birthday parties and weddings, bazaars, festivals, filming, promotional events, an outdoor market or annual sporting events; - (b) the event may not take place outside the hours of 8:00 am and 22:00 pm;
+- 12. (1) The Municipality must record the relevant information relating to a temporary departure applicable to a land unit in the register. - (2) Approval of a use right as a temporary departure in terms of the Planning By-law must at least be subject to the development parameters applicable to the use right as stipulated in this By-law. - (3) Notwithstanding anything stated in the by-law and in the absence of a policy approved by Council, the Municipality may permit one (1) occasional use activity for an event that involves the gathering of people on a land unit in any use zone, excluding a residential zone, per calendar year for which no land use approval from the Municipality is required, provided that the following conditions are adhered to: - (a) The events shall be limited to celebrations such as birthday parties and weddings, bazaars, festivals, filming, promotional events, an outdoor market, or annual sporting events;

-- (c) the event may not exceed 500 attendees or the number stated on the population certificate including all staff, performers, and vendors; - (d) the activity may not involve amplified sound; - (e) off-street parking shall be provided on the property concerned or on a property within walking distance thereof and specifically leased for the event.
-Off-street parking shall be provided at a ratio of at least 1 bay per 4 attendees including staff, and attendees shall be directed to such parking; - the event organiser shall provide sufficient portable ablution facilities as may be required to serve the number of people attending; - (g) the event may not take place for more than three (3) consecutive days; - (h) the event organiser shall ensure clearing of the event is completed within 24 hours of the end of the event.
+- (b) the operating hours of the event shall be from 06:00 to 22:00, and shall exclude the time needed to set up and remove the infrastructure and equipment for said event; - (c) the event may not exceed 500 attendees or the number stated on the population certificate including all staff, performers, and vendors; - (d) the activity may not involve amplified sound; - (e) off-street parking shall be provided on the property concerned or on a property within walking distance thereof and specifically leased for the event.
+Off-street parking shall be provided at a ratio of at least 1 bay per 4 attendees including staff, and attendees shall be directed to such parking; - (f) the event organiser shall provide sufficient portable ablution facilities as may be required to serve the number of people attending; - (g) the event may not take place for more than three (3) consecutive days; - (h) the event organiser shall ensure clearing of the event is completed within 24 hours of the end of the event; and - (i) the Municipality may request that the scale / extent of the event is depicted on a site plan; - (j) the event organiser must obtain comments from any interested and affected party and/or the surrounding neighbours identified by the Municipality.